Difference between Standard CAN and Extended CAN frame explained

 Example: 100 0100 0100 (binary 11 bits) i.e. 0x777 (hex).

-Standard CAN frames are suitable for most automotive ECUs where the number of nodes on the network are limited, and message identifiers do not require extensive addressing space.
+Standard CAN frames suit most automotive ECUs where the network has a limited number of nodes, and message identifiers do not need extensive addressing space.

 Here is the frame format of a Standard CAN frame: